COVID-19 & OML Courses

 - Actively encourage others to comply with the Epidemic/Pandemic Procedures

-- Respectfully follow the directions of the Course Facilitator.
+- Respectfully follow the directions of the Lead Course Facilitator.

-- Respectfully directing a Student or Volunteer to adopt more rigorous hygiene procedures - eg, changing coughing & sneezing behaviours, wearing a face-mask, hand-washing more regularly, using and effectively disposing of tissues
+- Directing a Person to adopt more rigorous hygiene protection procedures - eg, changing coughing & sneezing behaviours, wearing a face-mask, hand-washing more regularly, and/or using and effectively disposing of tissues

 - Taking whatever other reasonable responsible and prudent actions are deemed appropriate.